 - understanding fact and fiction (or the difference between a truth and a lie)

 - simple reasoning

 Preschoolers are full of questions.
 They love to collect things.
-Preschoolers also like to practice the same thing again and again and love hearing the same story told multiple times.
+Preschoolers also like to practice the same thing again and again, and love hearing the same story told multiple times.
 They love taking risks and trying new things.
-These are efforts in developing their cognitive abilities.
-Whether in formal schooling or playing at home, these characteristics should be embraced and encouraged.

-Physical development skills are an important part of any preschool program.
+Physical development skills are an important part of any early learning program.
 They include skills like:

 - Muscle control, balance, and coordination (climbing ladders, opening doors, and putting on coats)